-11 Tingyang, Z., 'A world political philosophy in terms of All-Under-Heaven (Tianxia)', Diogenes 221 (2009): pp. 5-18.
-12 Fangyin, Z., 'Equilibrium Analysis of the Tributary System', Chinese Journal of International Politics 4.2 (2011): pp. 145-189 asserted that "Tianxia presents a new hegemony that reproduces China's hierarchical empire for the twenty-first century".
+These debates began only quite recently, in the wake of the Financial Crisis, after a number of prominent Chinese scholars with close party connections began openly discussing the prospects of a Chinese-led order.
+Their articles discussed what principles should underpin a Chinese-led system, with a number of them re-investigating the foundational principles and principles of the tributary system under which Imperial China engaged with foreign powers prior to the 19th century.
+Scholars like Zhao Tingyang, Zhou Fangyin, and Feng Zhang have written extensively on China's historic tributary system and the hierarchical principle of Tianxia [all under heaven], which have caused great excitement inside Chinese academic circles, and led to a little anxiety inside Western circles.
+Problematically, many of the principles of a Sino-Centric order rely on a priori assumptions of Chinese cultural and political superiority over others and have semi-imperial overtones.
+Professor William Callahan - a noted China scholar at the LSE - asserted that "Tianxia presents a new hegemony that reproduces China's hierarchical empire for the twenty-first century".
 Add this to the highly authoritarian, illiberal nature of China under Xi Jinping, and it becomes clear that any attempts to re-order the rules-based system by China into such a system must be carefully checked by liberal states as their national interests and domestic make-up would face severe pressure in a world "made safe for authoritarians".
-16